VoronDesign/VoronUsers/printer_mods/julianjc84/VORON_2.4_TOP_MOUNT_XRAIL/readme.md

 - Tool head fan and duct at the rear slightly collides with gantry corners in the rear left and right.
   - Solution is to implement heat-set-nuts on the fan mount to save ~4mm.
   - Increase the XY mounts to collide with the gantry sooner to allow more padding space for the hotend.
+  - temporary Homing Y 1st with 150mm back off then X home.
 ![](images/issues/collide1.jpg)
 ![](images/issues/collide2.jpg)

 # Resolved Issues
- - Z-Chain under the gantry extrusion is crushed too much. especially with short hotends.
-Custom length hotend extension are required.
-I also made a new bed frame mount to allow the zChain to sit between.
+ - Z-Chain under the gantry extrusion is crushed especially with short hotends.
+Custom length hotend extension can be required.
+I also designed a new bed frame extrusion mount to allow the zChain to squeeze between.
 See STL downloads.
 ![](images/zchain/zchain3.png)
 ![](images/zchain/zchain2.png)
 ![](images/zchain/zchain1.jpg)